snitch-ids/snitch/README.md

 Requirements
 ------------

 This is work in progress that requires `rust nightly` features.
+On a plain Ubuntu/Debian you also need to:

+   apt install gcc build-essential pkg-config

 Installation
 ------------